learn-co-curriculum/prework-intro-navigating-curriculum-on-learn-ide/README.md

 As you can probably tell already, Learn is a big fan of the written word.
 Some READMEs have videos, but our expectation is that you also do the reading.
 The video augments the content; it does not replace it.

 You're going to have to do a lot of reading on Learn.
 We know other platforms make heavy use of 3-6 minute videos, and we're going to continue to experiment with that medium.
 For now, the majority of the content on Learn is text.
-We believe that with all the details and syntax involved in code – and since being a professional programmer is basically reading and writing text all day – the best way to learn to code is through reading and writing code; not watching videos.
+We believe that with all the details and syntax involved in code – and since being a professional programmer is basically reading and writing text all day – the best way to learn to code is through reading and writing code, not watching videos.

 Some READMEs also contain brief interactive elements such as quizzes or little in-browser coding challenges.